Skip to content

 Provider string auto Connector type: openai, azure, google, mistral, ollama.
 Auto-detected from ModelId if omitted.

-ApiKeyEnvVar string auto Name of the environment variable holding the API key.
+ApiKeyEnvVar string auto Name of the environment variable holding the primary API key.
 Auto-detected from provider if omitted.
 Leave empty for ollama.
+Falls back to apiKeyEnvVar in ~/.fuseraft/config when blank.

 MaxTokens int 0 Max tokens per response.
 0 = use model default.